Police Chief Blows Up ICE Barbie Goon’s Story About Child Detained by ICE

 On Tuesday evening, Kabas posted on Bluesky that she had asked ICE if they stood by McLaughlin’s post.
 She said a spokesperson said DHS “was working on a response.
 Five hours later, still nothing.”

-McLaughlin is a regular mouthpiece for DHS on network television news channels, and her X account features a clip of her arguing with an ABC News presenter, in which she boasts, “I can do this all day.”
-This is the second time in two days that she has been caught peddling mistruths.
+McLaughlin is a regular mouthpiece for DHS on network television news channels, and her X account features a clip of her arguing with an ABC News host in which she boasts, “I can do this all day.”

-With community anger swelling on Tuesday night, and with classmates and immigrant-rights groups packing Everett’s council chamber and demanding the child’s return to Massachusetts, there was also anger directed toward the DHS and McLaughlin’s false claims.
+With community anger swelling on Tuesday night, and with classmates and immigrant-rights groups packing Everett’s council chamber and demanding the child’s return to Massachusetts, there was also anger directed toward the DHS and McLaughlin.

 Aaron Reichlin-Melnick, a senior fellow at the American Immigration Council, said on X: “Yet another sign @DHSgov and [McLaughlin]’s ‘fact checks’ are not trustworthy."

-McLaughlin and the DHS are getting a reputation for peddling mistruths.
-Last month, the Beast reported that a “fact check” McLaughlin had posted on the DHS website about a mom who miscarried a baby in ICE custody had falsely smeared her as a wanted killer.
+Last month, the Beast reported that a “fact check” McLaughlin had posted on the DHS website about a mom who miscarried a baby in ICE custody had falsely accused her of being a wanted killer.

-Despite these posts having been proven to contain false information that misleads the public, all three remain online at the time of publication.
+Despite these posts having been proven to contain false information, all three remain online at the time of publication.

 The Daily Beast has contacted DHS, McLaughlin, and the Everett Police Department for comment.